 “David!
 Over here.”

 I instinctively turned my head to the right, at the same time realizing that the fellow I had noticed at the bar was not my guy.
-A big smile rising with its bearer, Michael Harris, greeted me with enthusiasm.
-Michael was my guy.
+A big smile rising with its bearer, Benjamin Harris, greeted me with enthusiasm.
+Ben was my guy.
 It was great to see him.
 We’d been friends for 35 years.
-He was a couple of years younger than I, but looked younger even than that.
+He was a couple of years younger than I, looked younger even than that.
 Relatively absent of deep wrinkles, he had a round, boyish face which had not been framed by a good head of hair for quite a while.
 There was still some dark hair mixed with grey that clung to the sides and back tightly.
-A bit over six feet and about 190 pounds, Michael slouched a bit but had great presence and energy for a man who lacked perfect posture.
+A bit over six feet and about 190 pounds, Ben slouched a bit but had great presence and energy for a man who lacked perfect posture.
 He wore faded, relaxed fit blue jeans, white tennis shoes, and a grey sweater with a standing collar and a short zipper.
 He was tan and his dental work was bright.
 All in all, a pretty good picture of health.
 I remembered it had not always been the case.
 This was good and I was happy for him.

 We embraced and had a seat at a tall rectangular wooden table that could seat four comfortably.
 We stretched out a bit.

-I recalled that Michael and I had very much different experiences at our respective universities.
+I recalled that Ben and I had very much different experiences at our respective universities.
 Although we hadn’t met until many years after, we talked about it enough to know what we each were able to take from it.

 My best friend continued to develop and improve his work ethic and level of responsibility, while I had only nurtured my natural talent to escape from and avoid both of these important life skills.
 And, of course, our outcomes pretty clearly represented this.
 He graduated very highly in his class and began a successful career in education.
 I failed two classes the first semester, rebounded in the second, then secured the fate of flunking out after my sophomore year.
-Though I am grateful for the change, it took me until well into my thirties to mature and turn things around.
+Though I am grateful for the eventual change, it took me until well into my forties to mature and turn things around.

 “Hey Dave, do you remember those days off thirty years ago when we used to bust our butts for two hours playing one-on-one?”